pharaox/carnalitas_x/README.md

 * Slave prices don't correspond well to other aspects of the game, they are way to high with claims and way to low otherwise.
 * The reasons behind the AI accepting or initiating slave interactions are not convincing, and the AI never initiates some of them.
-* It's not exactly easy for the human player to find rulers willing to buy or sell slaves, and there are rather few slaves owned by the AI to begin with.
+* It's not exactly easy for the player to find rulers willing to buy or sell slaves, and there are rather few slaves owned by the AI to begin with.
 * *Enslave* is possible on free courtiers, which doesn't make much sense.
 * Once a prisoner is converted to a slave, it's no longer possible to ransom him or her.
 * Religious doctrines that govern whether owning slaves of certain faiths is considered a crime, shunned, or accepted, are not followed consistently when determining if someone should be enslaved, freed, bought, or seized.

-In a nutshell, what you can do as a human player is easily enslave a lot of people, sell any you don't need to the AI, and buy any you may fancy from the AI, while the AI mostly passively obliges.
+In a nutshell, what you can do as a player is easily enslave a lot of people, sell any you don't need to the AI, and buy any you may fancy from the AI, while the AI mostly passively obliges.
 With mods such as [Carnalitas Slavery Expansion](https://www.loverslab.com/files/file/21651-carnalitas-slavery-expansion/) you can also assign them "professions" for additional benefits.
 However, these are also human-only, the AI never assigns them.
 All of this undermines the realism and immersion, and makes the game both a lot easier and less interesting than it could be.

-This mod introduces a redesigned slavery system, one aiming to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the human player.
+This mod introduces a redesigned slavery system, one aiming to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the player.
 It does this by reworking most of the slave interactions, introducing some new ones, making slaves more desirable for council and court positions, adding slave-related events, and rebalancing or fixing many of the original effects and outcomes, while still maintaining compatibility with other Carnalitas features, other mods based on Carnalitas, and total conversion mods.

 With this mod: